I have been researching and writing about consumer electronics for over 13 years.

 There are many options out there, but the following cameras are great devices for the average consumer.

-The Olympus TG4 is waterproof to 50 feet and can withstand a fall from 7 feet.
+- The Olympus TG4 is waterproof to 50 feet and can withstand a fall from seven feet.
 It is a 16mp camera with CMOS sensor, a great macro mode, and can film 1080p/60fps video.
 Their TG5 is another great choice.

-The Nikon Coolpix AW130 is a 16mp camera which is waterproof to 100ft and can handle a fall from 7 feet.
+- The Nikon Coolpix AW130 is a 16mp camera that is waterproof to 100ft and can handle a fall from seven feet.
 It has a dedicated WiFi/GPS button and captures 1080p/30fps video.
 The W300 is another great piece of outdoor gear and offers 4K video.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.